-Indicator and Source Target in Year 5 of Indicator Baseline Project Indicator Baseline Final Data Achieved?
-Volunteer assessment of volunteering at Westonbirt.
-Volunteer Survey 'How do you rate the way volunteering is organised, managed and delivered?'
-80% 'excellent 41% 'Excellent' 2012 Volunteer Co- ordinator.
-84.5% ratedas 'Excellent and Good' Westonbirt's Volunteer Survey 2017.
-Achieved.
-Target exceeded.
-In 2015 we achieved Investing in Volunteers (IiV) accreditation
+Indicator and Source Target in Year 5 of Project Indicator Baseline Final Data Achieved?

+Volunteer 80% 'excellent 41% 'Excellent' 84.5% rated as Achieved.

+assessment of 'Excellent and Target exceeded.
+In 2015 we achieved Investing in Volunteers (IiV)

+volunteering at 2012 Volunteer Co- Good' accreditation

+Westonbirt. ordinator.
+Westonbirt's

+Volunteer Survey

+Volunteer Survey 2017.

+'How do you rate the

+way volunteering is

+organised, managed

+and delivered?'